Rockies vs. Padres Player Props Betting Odds

-The San Diego Padres visit the Colorado Rockies at Coors Field on Friday at 8:40 PM ET.
-Those looking to place a player prop bet can find odds on Juan Soto, Charlie Blackmon and others in this contest.
+Oddsmakers have listed player props for Juan Soto, Charlie Blackmon and others when the San Diego Padres visit the Colorado Rockies at Coors Field on Saturday at 3:10 PM ET.

 Rockies vs. Padres Game Info